satojkovic/DeepLogo/README.md

 ### Network

 The network is based on [this blog post](http://matthewearl.github.io/2016/05/06/cnn-anpr/).
-Same network is applied to this brand logo recognition task because a brand logo is similar with a number plate which consists of a number of digits and letters.
+Same network is applied to this brand logo recognition task because a brand logo is similar to a number plate which consists of a number of digits and letters.

 ### License